Duration: 2 hour Private Tour

-We’ll meet you outside of your hotel or AirBnB at your chosen tour time, where we’ll board the E-Tuk and travel to our first stop.
+We’ll meet you at your hotel in the Fisherman’s Wharf or Union Square area at your chosen tour time, where we’ll board the E-Tuk and travel to our first stop.

 During the tour your guide will share stories, history and recommendations about some of San Francisco’s most iconic neighborhoods.
 We will be sure to show you our favorite places to grab a memorable photo to share with your friends and family.